 The relative weight given to proposals is as follows, although the Committee reserves the right to alter the balance of the weighting when circumstances warrant.

-- 25% – Level of student involvement and impact on learning
+- 25% – Level of student involvement and impact on learning, tied to student success initiatives.

-- 20% – Clarity of proposal rationale, documentation, and writing
+- 10% – Clarity of proposal rationale, documentation, and writing.

 Contact us for more information.